 What is a Floating Market?

 In the past Bangkok was referred to as the Venice of the east.
 The city was largely accessible by a network of khlongs or canals rather than roads.
-Instead of just traveling by water it was also popular to sell goods right out of a boat and there you have a floating market.
+Instead of just traveling by water it was also popular to sell goods right out of a boat.
+That is the idea of a floating market.

 The name suggests floating markets are directly on the water but not all are.
-The majority of floating markets like Khlong Lat Mayom Floating Market are based around the water.
-They are surrounded by a network of canals and accessed by boat similar to Bangkok’s Bang Krachao.
+Many floating markets like Khlong Lat Mayom and Bang Krachao floating market are actually built around the canals.

-What to do at the Khlong Lat Mayom Floating Market?
+Things to do at Khlong Lat Mayom floating market

-At the entrance of the Khlong Lat Mayom Floating Market you are welcomed with a huge selection of food.
-Choose from Thai foods such as Pad Thai with Shrimp or try a bowl of Gui Taiw Rice Noodles in a blood based soup.
+At the entrance of the market, you are welcomed with a huge selection of food.
+Choose from the typical foods like Pad Thai and Fried Rice, or try a bowl of Gui Taiw Rice Noodles in a blood-based soup.

 Explore the Thonburi Klongs

-The area surrounding the Khlong Lat Mayom Floating Market is connected by a network of boardwalks stretching in all directions.
-I recommend that rather than trying to plan your way around you just choose a direction and wander.
+The area surrounding the Khlong Lat Mayom Floating Market is connected by a series of boardwalks.
+You can walk along the canals in all directions until you eventually reach a dead-end.
+Rather than carefully planning your route, just pick a direction and walk until the end.

 Ride a Longtail Boat in the Thonburi Klongs